Assertor1290/Android-Tutorial/Android-Component/Services/Readme.md

 * **Started Service**
   * **Foreground**
     * A foreground service performs some operation that is ***noticeable to the user***.
-For example, an audio app would use a foreground service to play an audio track.
+For example, playing music or downloading file.
     * Foreground services must ***display a Notification***.
     * Foreground services continue running even when the user isn't interacting with the app.

   * **Background**
     * A background service performs an operation that ***isn't directly noticed*** by the user.
-For example, if an app used a service to compact its storage, that would usually be a background service.
+For example, if an app used a service to compact its storage, syncing with server that would usually be a background service.
     * Backgrouns services are subject to background execution limits from Android 8.0.
 Use ***JobScheduler*** instead of this.

 * **Bound**